 Producer and Import Price Index in December 2020 Producer and Import Price Index with average annual inflation of -3.0% in 2020

-Producer and Import Price index remained stable overall in February
+Producer and Import Price Index rose by 0.7% in April

 19.01.2021 - The Producer and Import Price Index rose in December 2020 by 0.5% compared with the previous month, reaching 98.4 points (December 2015 = 100).
 Compared with December 2019, the price level of the whole range of domestic and imported products fell by 2.3%.
 The average annual inflation in 2020 reached –3.0%.
 These are the results of the Federal Statistical Office (FSO).